artemave/node-test-runners-performance-comparison/readme.md

 # Node test runners performance comparison

 I have been experimenting with my [own test runner](https://github.com/artemave/assert-raisins), and one of the main ideas was to make it as fast as possible.
 What better way to assert that than to compare it with other test runners?
-In the end, I find these benchmarks useful in its own right.
+In the end, I found these benchmarks interesting in their own right, hence this repo.

 ## Methodology